-To get more advice lawn care or to order your new lawn call our sales team on (07) 3114 8230.
+For more advice on dethatching your lawn call our team on (07) 3114 8281.
 You can also to pop in and order in person at our sales office on 1/243 Bradman Street, Acacia Ridge.
 The office opens Monday to Friday 7am to 5pm and Saturday 7am to 12pm.

 For more great turf, tips keep an eye on our website and all our social media channels.